BrunoApparecido/UraniumUI/docs/en/dialogs/Index.md

 ```

 > [!IMPORTANT]
 > Injecting `IDialogService` is highly recommended.
-It'll make your code more testable and makes dialogs libray easily swappable.
+It'll make your code more testable and make the dialogs library easily swappable.

 ---